project-graveyard/Algorithms/README.md

 # Algorithms

 An algorithm is a sequence of steps followed to solve a problem.
-Here are a few classes of algorithms:
+Here are the main classes of algorithms:

 1. **Divide & Conquer:** Divides the problem into sub-parts and solves each one separately.